 Its purpose lies in standardizing ad business and ensuring all parties in digital advertising (publishers, ad tech vendors, and agencies) comply with the EU’s GDPR.

-A majority of publishers did not like the first version of TCF.
+However, a majority of publishers disliked the first version of TCF.
 They felt that it was heavily biased in favor of ad tech vendors.
 It provided an undue advantage to ad tech vendors as it had several loopholes that could be easily exploited by them.
+Additionally, the ICO was also not completely onboard with TCF because according to it, GDPR-related implementations were not entirely satisfactory.

-However, it would be unfair to accuse the makers of deliberate discrimination.
-TCF 1.0 was the first framework of its kind, hence the primary focus was on ad tech vendors.
-TCF 2.0 tries to reduce disparity by taking into account the concerns of consumers and publishers.
+This is precisely what TCF 2.0 does in its attempts to reduce disparity by taking into account the concerns of consumers and publishers.
 It aims to provide choice and transparency to consumers and also provides greater control to publishers.

-The bad part of TCF 2.0 is that these are just guidelines that companies are asked to adhere to.
+Despite various changes though, TCF 2.0 is not without limitations.
+A negative aspect of TCF 2.0 is that these are just guidelines that companies are asked to adhere to.
 Compliance is voluntary and not mandatory.
-The ugly part of the TCF 2.0 is that there is no way these guidelines can be enforced upon businesses today or tomorrow.
+There is no way these guidelines can be enforced upon businesses today or tomorrow.
 The number of players in the chain is huge, and this makes it impossible to track data leakage at any point.

 As the framework has been rolled out, it is now up to publishers to prepare for it.
 Here are some of the actions that you as a publisher need to take to ensure compliance: